The Refugee Company

-We got very good feedback on the event.
-The designers were also asked to facilitate workshops with the audience and they had no experience in doing this.
-One of the team members, Rita, a very new member in the team, ended up facilitating 20 people about designing.
+We received very good feedback.
+The designers were also asked to facilitate workshops with the audience while they had no experience doing this.
+One of the team members, Rita, a very new member in the team, ended up facilitating 20 people about design.

 It was really, really good for their self-esteem and strength.